google/ground-platform/README.md

 # Ground Cloud Components

+Ground is a free, map-centric data collection platform for occasionally connected devices.

+This is not an officially supported Google product; it is currently being developed on a best-effort basis.

+The project is currently under development.
+Please check back periodically for updates.

-This project consists of three cloud-based components, each in their own respective subdirectories:
+This repo contains three main components, each in their own respective subdirectories:

 * web: The Ground web UI
 * functions: Firebase Cloud Functions used to sync with Google Sheets and other data sources